Image shows Windermere Gateway logo/title

 Click here to find more information on National Trust's webpage.

-Will there be an increase in traffic resulting from the development, and is will there be sufficient parking provision within the site?
+Will there be an increase in traffic resulting from the development, and will there be sufficient parking provision within the site?

 What evidence do you have that there is a demand for increased pedestrian and cycle routes?
 Particularly along the A591 From Windermere towards Ings?